 The responsibility to ensure safety begins at Intake.
-If the county child welfare services agency selects an initiation timeframe other than what the corresponding Response Time Decision Tree indicates, the rational for changing the response, especially for any decision to delay the response time, must be documented and approved by a supervisor or higher management level.
-The decision trees are designed to guide decisions--not to replace county child welfare worker and child welfare supervisor judgement.
-A case may have unique circumstances not captured by the decision tree, or there may be critical information that is unknown.
+If the county child welfare services agency selects an initiation timeframe other than what the corresponding Response Time indicates, the rational for changing the response, especially for any decision to delay the response time, must be documented and approved by a supervisor or higher management level.
+The questions are designed to guide decisions--not to replace county child welfare worker and child welfare supervisor judgement.
+A case may have unique circumstances not captured or there may be critical information that is unknown.
 If there is any doubt about the most appropriate response time frame, the agency decision must be to respond in a response time that ensures the children are, first and foremost, protected from harm.